-A Lender Offered Me A Line of Credit.
-How Is This Different Than A Direct Installment Loan?
+A Line of Credit Is Different From A Direct Installment Loan

 - Both provide a consumer with cash they can use for any purpose